upaternostro/puppet-proxmox4/README.md

 * `proxmox`: Main class, do nothing right now.

-* `proxmox::hypervisor`: Install the Proxmox hypervisor on the system.
+* `proxmox4::hypervisor`: Install the Proxmox hypervisor on the system.

-* `proxmox::vm`: Manage virtual machines and containers.
+* `proxmox4::vm`: Manage virtual machines and containers.

 ### Defined types

-* `proxmox::hypervisor::group`: Manage groups for Proxmox WebGUI and set permissions.
+* `proxmox4::hypervisor::group`: Manage groups for Proxmox WebGUI and set permissions.

 ```
-proxmox::hypervisor::group { 'sysadmin':
+proxmox4::hypervisor::group { 'sysadmin':
   role  => "Administrator",
   users => [ 'user1@pam', 'toto@pve' ],
 }
 ```

-* `proxmox::hypervisor::user`: Manage user for Proxmox WebGUI.
+* `proxmox4::hypervisor::user`: Manage user for Proxmox WebGUI.

 ```
-proxmox::hypervisor::user { 'marvin':
+proxmox4::hypervisor::user { 'marvin':
   group => 'sysadmin',
 }
 ```

-  Mainly used by the `proxmox::hypervisor::group` defined type to create the group, permissions and also create/add the users to a group.
+  Mainly used by the `proxmox4::hypervisor::group` defined type to create the group, permissions and also create/add the users to a group.
 Because to add a user to a group via this defined type, the group should already exist.

 ### Parameters

-#### proxmox::hypervisor
+#### proxmox4::hypervisor

 * `ve_pkg_ensure`: What to set the Virtual Environnment package to.
 Can be 'present', 'absent' or 'version'.
 Defaults to 'present'.
 * `ve_pkg_name`: The list of VirtualEnvironnment packages.
 Can be an array [ 'proxmox-ve-2.6.32', 'ksm-control-daemon', 'vzprocps', 'open-iscsi', 'bootlogd', 'pve-firmware' ].